Bob Eubanks: Other appearances

 Eubanks appeared as himself on the Nickelodeon sitcom Kenan & Kel in the episode "The Honeymoon's Over", which aired May 1999.
 He guest-starred on That '70s Show in the January 2000 episode "Eric's Stash".

 He also hosted for some years the Miss California USA Pageant and Mrs. International Pageant, sister pageant to the Miss International (United States) Pageant, between 2000 and 2003.

 On July 6, 2007, Eubanks sat in as a celebrity "Mob Member" on the NBC game show 1 vs. 100.
 A year after that, he appeared as a GSN Live guest on April 4, 2008, and returned on May 18, 2010.
 His most recent television appearance (not counting his annual KTLA Rose Parade appearances) was on The Amazing Race 17 season finale, which aired December 12, 2010.
 In 2011, Eubanks hosted a special version of The Newlywed Game, live at Champion's Week for the NASCAR Sprint Cup Series.

 His autobiography, It's in the Book, Bob (ISBN 1-932100-28-8), was published in 2004.

 Eubanks briefly appears in the music video for The Offspring's "Why Don't You Get a Job?"

 In 2013, Eubanks toured with "America's Greatest Game Shows: Live on Stage".

-In 2015, he appeared as a host of a couples game on Marriage Boot Camp: Reality Stars (WE channel).
+In 2015, he appeared as a host of a couples game on Marriage Boot Camp: Reality Stars on We TV.

+On April 21, 2023, it was announced that Eubanks would be featured in an upcoming four-episode documentary by ABC News titled The Game Show Show, covering the history of game shows in America over the last eight decades.
+The four-part documentary premiered on May 10, 2023.